Paradise Garden (novel): Background

-Paradise Garden is the debut novel of German author Elena Fischer.
-When asked about the origin of the story, Fischer stated, "There were many different impulses that I combined in this novel: First, the feeling of having to write a novel about the relationship between a father and a daughter, then it became the absent father and Billie's search for him.
-This automatically brought the mother, then the grandmother, more into the center."
+Paradise Garden is Fischer's debut novel.
+Fischer said that the story began with an idea about the relationship between a father and a daughter, which developed into an absent father and Billie's search for him.
+This brought the mother and grandmother more prominently into the story.

-Fischer also drew inspiration from her own family history, particularly her Hungarian roots.
-"Both of my grandfathers were Hungarian Germans; one grew up near Budapest and lived in Hungary until his young adulthood. [...]
-Through my grandfather, I learned a lot about culture and customs.
-Bringing that back to life in the novel gave me a lot of joy."
+Fischer also drew on her Hungarian family background.
+She said that both of her grandfathers were Hungarian Germans, and that one grew up near Budapest and lived in Hungary until early adulthood.
+Through him, she learned about Hungarian culture and customs, elements that she incorporated into the novel.